syoamakase/ASR/egs/speech_commands/README.md

 `cd 0.01 #or 0.02`

-3. execute path.sh

-`./path.sh`

-4. execute preprocess.sh
+3. execute preprocess.sh

 `./preprocess.sh`

 It takes about 20 minutes to finish preprocess.sh.
 After preprocessing, you can get word- and char-unit training scripts (`word/training_lmfb_list_word_id_random.txt` and `char/training_lmfb_list_char_id_random.txt`).

-(5. clean files)
+(4. clean files)

 If you want to delete all files which you downloaded and generated, do clean.sh.